Bhutila Karpoche is fighting for Parkdale—High Park and is our champion at Queen’s Park.

 On scholarship in university, she focussed on the social determinants of health—the non-medical factors that influence a person’s health outcomes.
 Her determination led her to receive her Master of Public Health in Community Health and Epidemiology from the University of Toronto’s Dalla Lana School of Public Health.

-Bhutila holds degrees from the University of British Columbia and the University of Toronto and is a PhD candidate in public health policy at Ryerson University, where she received the RBC Immigrant, Diversity, and Inclusion Project Award.
+She is currently a PhD candidate in public health policy at Toronto Metropolitan University (formerly Ryerson University), where she received the RBC Immigrant, Diversity, and Inclusion Project Award.